The Outpost

 Political scientists who study regime collapse identify five structural pillars that sustain authoritarian rule.
 When one fails, the regime adapts.
 When two or three fail simultaneously, the regime enters crisis.
 When all five fail at once, the historical record offers no examples of survival.

 Pillar Three: Information Control.
 The regime’s ability to manage what its population and its own personnel believe.
 Israeli intelligence penetrated the IRGC’s most sensitive institutions for decades — hacking bodyguards’ phones, compromising traffic cameras, weaponizing a prayer app.
 The head of Iran’s counter-Mossad unit was a Mossad double agent.
-The 21,000-person post-war purge destroyed institutional trust without identifying the actual threats.5
+The 21,000-person post-war purge destroyed institutional trust without identifying the actual threats.
+By May 1, the regime had imposed the longest state-imposed internet blackout ever recorded anywhere: sixty consecutive days at one to four percent of normal connectivity, surpassing Myanmar, Tigray, and Iran’s own January shutdown.
+To keep officials and approved figures online, it has rolled out a two-tier “Pro Internet” or “white SIM” whitelist, an arrangement publicly rejected by the Graphic Designers Society and a nurses’ association on April 26-27.5

 Pillar Four: Popular Legitimacy.
 The social contract between regime and population.
-GAMAAN polling shows approximately eighty percent of Iranians oppose the Islamic Republic.
-Only eleven percent support the principles of the Islamic Revolution.
+GAMAAN’s September 2025 representative survey of 30,372 Iranians inside the country found seventy percent reject the Islamic Republic, only eleven percent support the principles of the Islamic Revolution and the Supreme Leader, and eighty-nine percent support democracy.
 The January 2026 massacres — between seven thousand verified (HRANA) and an estimated thirty-six thousand (UN upper bound, pending verification) killed — shattered whatever residual consent remained.
-Forty-nine percent of Iranians support Reza Pahlavi’s transition leadership — a viable alternative exists.6
+Forty-nine percent of Iranians support Reza Pahlavi’s transition leadership — a viable alternative exists.
+Rooftop chants of “Death to Mojtaba” have followed his March 8 elevation across Tehran and other cities; Hengaw documented at least fourteen secret prison executions of dissidents during the war between March 17 and April 6, including teenage wrestler Saleh Mohammadi and eighteen-year-old Amir Hossein Hatami.6

 Pillar Five: Enforcer Loyalty.
 The willingness of security forces to follow orders.
 Desertion reports are widespread.
 Basij members are faking their own deaths by disposing of phones in bombed buildings.
 The IRGC is denying medical transport to wounded Artesh soldiers.
 Reserve mobilization has failed — summoned personnel simply do not report.
+On March 26, IRGC deputy Rahim Nadali announced the “Homeland-Defending Combatants for Iran” campaign, lowering the Basij minimum recruitment age to twelve; eleven-year-old Alireza Jafari was killed at a Tehran checkpoint shortly after, alongside his Basij father in an Israeli drone strike.
+By April 17, IRGC commander Vahidi had formally divided Iran into three security zones manned by foreign militias: Fatemiyoun (Afghan Shia, central and northern Iran including Tehran), Zainabiyoun (Pakistani Shia, Sistan-Baluchistan and the Gulf of Oman coast), and Iraqi PMF units (Khuzestan and Iranian Kurdistan).
+Article 146 of Iran’s constitution prohibits the stationing of foreign armed forces on Iranian soil.
 An Iranian military officer told The Media Line that the regime’s fall is “inevitable.”7

 Each pillar has failed before, in isolation, without toppling a regime.
 It is the simultaneous failure — the interaction effects — that makes this historically unprecedented.